 Tel (+36 1) 321 3622

-Classic old-style restaurant in the heart of the former Jewish quarter, serving non-kosher Jewish food.
+Classic old-style restaurant in the heart of the former Jewish quarter, serving non-kosher Jewish food and recommended by every travel guide.
 Try roasted goose leg, stuffed cabbage, or cholent (sólet in Hungarian) a stewed or baked bean and meat dish.

 Metropolitan Café & Self-service Restaurant